American Brahman: History

+The Brahman is reported from fifty-five countries, in all inhabited continents, with an estimated world population of over 1.8 million head.
+Populations of over 100000 are reported by Argentina, Colombia, the Dominican Republic, Ecuador, Mexico, Mozambique and South Africa.
+No population data for the United States has been reported since 2014, when there were just under 9500 head.

 Characteristics

-The Brahman has good tolerance of heat and is widespread in tropical regions.
-It is resistant to insects thanks to its thick skin.
-Brahman cattle live longer than many other breeds, often producing calves at ages 15 and older.
+The Brahman has good tolerance of heat and humidity, good resistance to insects, and good tolerance of poor feeding conditions.
+It has been found to do well in southern coastal areas of the United States.
+These characteristics may be transmitted to cross-breeds of Brahman with cattle of European origin, which can also benefit from heterosis ('hybrid vigor').

 Use

 The Brahman is reared for the meat industry, particularly in areas where good resistance to hot or tropical conditions is needed.
 As with other zebuine cattle, the meat is of lower quality than that of specialised European beef cattle breeds.
 For this reason it is commonly cross-bred with cattle of those breeds, either by raising hybrid calves born to pure-bred parents, or by creating a composite or hybrid breed, of which there are many.
 Some of them, such as the Brahmousin (Brahman x Limousin), Brangus (Brahman x Angus) and Simbrah (Brahman x Simmental) have acquired breed status in their own right, but many others have not.
 These include the Brahorn (Brahman x Shorthorn), the Bravon (Brahman x Devon) and South Bravon (Brahman x South Devon), the Bra-Swiss (Brahman x Brown Swiss), the Sabre (Brahman x Sussex) and the Braford (Brahman x Hereford).

 In Oman and Fujairah, Brahman bulls are used in the traditional sport of bull-butting; they may be fed milk and honey to prepare them for the contest.